-Gigantamax Coalossal storms into raids as a massive Rock/Fire powerhouse, leaving trails of molten debris in its wake.
+Gigantamax Coalossal storms into raids as a massive Rock / Fire-type Max Battle boss in Pokémon GO, leaving trails of molten debris in its wake.
 Its towering size increases the impact of Rock Slide and Flame Charge, turning it into a formidable raid boss.
 This guide walks you through counters, movesets, and battle strategies to bring this fiery colossus down.

 Table of Contents